Lagunitas Creek: Ecology

 The Lagunitas Creek Watershed is home to the largest remaining wild run of coho salmon (Oncorhynchus kisutch) in Central California.
-These coho are part of the "Central California Coast Evolutionarily Significant Unit," or CCC ESU, and are listed as "endangered" at both the state and federal level.
-The CCCESU has declined from an estimated 50,000–125,000 adult returns to only 500 spawning adults, and is at high risk for extinction, with only 67 adults returning in 2013.
+These coho are part of the "Central California Coast Evolutionarily Significant Unit," and are listed as "endangered" at both the state and federal level.
+This unit has declined from an estimated 50,000–125,000 adult returns to only 500 spawning adults, and is at high risk for extinction, with only 67 adults returning in 2013.
 Significant efforts to protect and restore these fish have been underway in the Watershed since the 1980s.
-Before Seeger Dam was constructed in 1960 by the Marin Municipal Water District (MMWD), Nicasio Creek supported half of the steelhead trout (Oncorhynchus mykiss) and coho salmon spawning populations in the Lagunitas Creek watershed.
+Before Seeger Dam was constructed in 1960 by the Marin Municipal Water District, Nicasio Creek supported half of the steelhead trout (Oncorhynchus mykiss) and coho salmon spawning populations in the Lagunitas Creek watershed.
 The 50% of remaining historical salmon habitat in the Lagunitas Creek watershed is now also behind dams.
 Because dams also block sediment transport, there is a lack of suitable spawning gravel in many lower stream reaches for spawning.
 Most spawning in the Lagunitas Creek watershed now takes place in San Geronimo Creek, an unregulated tributary, and the region immediately downstream of its confluence with Lagunitas Creek.

 Strong efforts are also being made to protect and restore undammed, headwater reaches of this Watershed in the San Geronimo Valley, where upwards of 40% of the Lagunitas Creek salmon spawn each year and where as much as 1/3 of the juvenile salmon (or fry) spend their entire freshwater lives.
 Roy's Dam on San Geronimo Creek was built in the 1920s to supply water to a ranch.
 It was an obstacle for coho salmon and steelhead trout trying access to the habitat upstream of the dam for spawning.
 It was decided to lower the dam instead of completely removing it because of the large amount of sediment that had accumulated behind the dam.
 This re-opened critical spawning habitat no longer available on other Lagunitas Creek tributaries.
-The Salmon Protection and Watershed Network ([1]) leads winter tours for the public to learn about and view these spawning salmon, and also leads year-round opportunities for the public to get involved in stream restoration, monitoring spawning and smolt outmigration, juvenile fish rescue and relocation in the summer, and advocacy and policy development.
+The Salmon Protection and Watershed Network leads winter tours for the public to learn about and view these spawning salmon, and also leads year-round opportunities for the public to get involved in stream restoration, monitoring spawning and smolt outmigration, juvenile fish rescue and relocation in the summer, and advocacy and policy development.

 In the fall of 2017, two additional salmon species appeared in Lagunitas Creek, pink salmon (Oncorhynchus gorbuscha) and chum salmon (Oncorhynchus keta).
 Pink salmon, also known as humpback salmon, rarely spawn in coastal streams south of tributaries to Puget Sound in Washington state, although they were reported as far south as the San Lorenzo River in November 1915.
 The southern limit of spawning chum salmon, also known as dog salmon, is Tillamook Bay, Oregon although they were also reported in the San Lorenzo River in 1915.
 As of December 2017 a half dozen chum salmon and a dozen pink salmon were counted in Lagunitas Creek.